Every winter, the influenza virus causes epidemics of flu in communities throughout the country.

 A common worry is that the flu vaccine can give you the flu.
 This isn’t possible.

 The injectable flu vaccine is made from an inactivated form of the influenza virus or virus components that can’t cause infection.

 1. Flu prevention

-According to the Centers for Disease Control and Prevention (CDC), receiving the influenza vaccine is the most effective way to prevent yourself from becoming sick with the flu.
+According to the Centers for Disease Control and Prevention (CDC), receiving the influenza vaccine is the to prevent yourself from becoming sick with the flu.

 2. You may feel less sick

 If you do get sick with the flu, your symptoms may be milder if you got the vaccination.

 3. Lower risk of hospitalizations or complications in certain groups

 Influenza vaccination has been shown to lead to a lower risk of influenza-related complications or hospitalizations in some groups.
 They include:

 - pregnant women and their